-One reason your leo is moving slower is the lack of energy she has from not eating while the eggs are growing in her body.
+Your lizard is moving slower because of the lack of energy from not eating while the eggs grow in her body.

-In the wild, leo’s will hide to avoid predators, and this instinct kicks in even when the reptile is in captivity.
+Leo’s will hide in the wild to avoid predators, and this instinct kicks in even when the reptile is in captivity.

 Therefore, you will likely notice your leopard gecko moving slowly and not going too far from her hiding spot.